drxc00/viu-amplify/README.md

 - **Persistent Volume Control** - Remembers your preferred volume level across videos and sessions (no more deafening 100% volume starts!).
 - **Playback Speed Options** - Adds additional playback speed controls (1x, 1.25x, 1.5x, 1.75x, 2x) beyond Viu's default options.
 - **Picture in Picture Mode** - Adds ability to enable Picture in Picture Mode. `NOTE: Subtitles do not inherently work with PiP`.
+- **Subtitle Options** - Adds additional subtitle options like colors and size.
+More in the future.

 ## Installation